-After carb-loading, we just strolled around the city.
+After carbo-loading, we just strolled around the city.
 We saw this Ferris wheel from far away and were intrigued.
+We had to go.

-The walk was about twenty minutes and then we made it to Spark Land!
+The walk was about twenty minutes and then we made it to Spark Land.
 Spark Land is basically a mini amusement park on top of a building.
-Pretty cool.

 The Ferris wheel was only ₩5,000 and lasted a little less than ten minutes!
 It went sooo high.
 I had never been on a Ferris wheel before so that was exhilarating.
 I was also a bit terrified, but I’d do it again.

 From Asan Station to Pyeongtaek it’s only seven stops away and it took only a half-hour.
-At AK Plaza Pyeongtaek I took bus 80 home and had a restful sleep.
+At AK Plaza Pyeongtaek I took bus 80 back to my apartment and had a restful sleep.